Das Fest (Karlsruhe): History

 After a 2006 performance by Seeed, the entry to the Festgelände had to be halted for the first time due to overcrowding.
-As a result, the youth committee of the city announced that DAS FEST would not be continuing in the same manner as beforehand.
-Next to the fact that the chairman of the club would be liable for personal losses if they occurred, one of the main reasons was the immense financial outlay, and the need for a large pool of staff, which the committee would have to carry.
+As a result, the youth committee of the city announced that Das Fest would not be continuing in the same manner as beforehand.
+Next to the fact that the chairman of the club would be personally liable for losses if they occurred, one of the main reasons was the immense financial outlay, and the need for a large pool of staff, which the committee would have to carry.

 On 25 September 2007, the city council of Karlsruhe eventually voted for the establishment of a so-called "separate concession" or "separately managed concession", one of five alternative models presented to the council.
-Additionally, the city promised to fund DAS FEST by up to €150,000 for three years initially; this was supposed to keep the festival going until the year 2010.
+Additionally, the city promised to fund Das Fest by up to €150,000 for three years initially; this was supposed to keep the festival going until the year 2010.
 On 29 September 2009, however, the city's youth committee announced that it was not able to continue the festival.
 A loss of €180,000 in the year 2009 and the significant security problem were reasons given by the committee for this decision.

 In December 2009, the municipal council decided to continue the festival under the guidance of 'Das Fest GmbH'.
-DAS FEST took place from 23 to 25 July 2010 and for the first time, it cost money for entry.
+Das Fest took place from 23 to 25 July 2010 and for the first time, it cost money for entry.
 The site was divided into a smaller sports and family area, which continues to be accessible free of charge, and a larger music area.
-The sports and family area includes the DJ stage, the tent stage, an information section and various special offers.
+The sports and family area includes the DJ stage, the tent stage, an information section, and various special offers.
 The music area includes the main stage around the so-called 'Mount Klotz' as well as the disco stage.
 For the first time, day tickets for the music area were sold at a price of 5 euros on Friday and Saturday and, since 2011, were also sold for the festival on Sunday, which had previously been free.

-Due to the coronavirus pandemic DAS FEST 2020 was cancelled in April 2020.
-With the cancellation it was also announced that most of the artists would be at DAS FEST in summer 2021.
-In April 2021 DAS FEST 2021 was cancelled because the pandemic situation and restrictions would not allow a festival of this size.
+Due to the coronavirus pandemic, Das Fest 2020 was cancelled in April 2020.
+With the cancellation, it was also announced that most of the artists would be at Das Fest in summer 2021.
+In April 2021, Das Fest 2021 was cancelled because the pandemic situation and restrictions would not allow a festival of this size.